pommes-public/pommesinvest/README.md

 ```
 Activate your environment by typing
 ```
-conda activate pommes_dispatch
+conda activate pommesinvest
 ```

 ### Installing a solver
-In order to solve a `pommesdispatch` model instance, you need a solver installed.
+In order to solve a `pommesinvest` model instance, you need a solver installed.
 Please see [oemof.solph's information on solvers](https://github.com/oemof/oemof-solph#installing-a-solver).
-As a default, gurobi is used for `pommesdispatch` models.
+As a default, gurobi is used for `pommesinvest` models.
 It is a commercial solver, but provides academic licenses, though, if this applies to you.
 Elsewhise, we recommend to use CBC as the solver oemof recommends.
 To test your solver and oemof.solph installation, again see information from [oemof.solph](https://github.com/oemof/oemof-solph#installation-test).

 ## Contributing
 Every kind of contribution or feedback is warmly welcome.<br>
-We use the [GitHub issue management](https://github.com/pommes-public/pommesdispatch/issues) as well as
+We use the [GitHub issue management](https://github.com/pommes-public/pommesinvest/issues) as well as
-[pull requests](https://github.com/pommes-public/pommesdispatch/pulls) for collaboration.
+[pull requests](https://github.com/pommes-public/pommesinvest/pulls) for collaboration.
 We try to stick to the PEP8 coding standards.

-The following people have contributed in the following manner to `pommesdispatch`:
+The following people have contributed in the following manner to `pommesinvest`:

 | Name | Contribution | Status |
 | ---- | ---- | ---- |